Are There Heavy Metals in Your Salt? Safest Options for Clean Eating

 Heavy metals exist throughout our natural environments.
 That's why they're often found in what we eat.
 This is why, for example, arsenic in rice is not uncommon and, therefore, arsenic has been found in rice by-products (like rice crackers, rice syrup, rice cereal, etc.).

 Similarly, the presence of heavy metals in the environments from which salt is extracted can influence heavy metals in salt.
 Salt contamination often arises from environmental pollution.
-For instance, sea salts can absorb pollutants from ocean water or if they’re exposed to air pollutants, while mined salts may contain impurities from geological deposits (PubMed).
+For instance, sea salts can absorb pollutants from ocean water or if they’re exposed to air pollutants (which you can imagine from the following image), while mined salts may contain impurities from geological deposits (PubMed).

-In addition, using heavy machinery and explosives in mining can also introduce heavy metal contamination in salt, and heavy metals can enter salt during processing.
+In addition, you can see in the following image that using heavy machinery and explosives in mining can also introduce heavy metal contamination in salt.
+Salt can also be contaminated by heavy metals during the processing stage.

 The Health Risks of Consuming Heavy Metals in Salt

-Consuming salt contaminated with heavy metals such as lead, mercury, and cadmium poses significant health risks.
+Consuming salt contaminated with heavy metals such as lead, mercury, and cadmium poses significant health risks especially for developing brains.
 These toxic elements can accumulate in the body over time, leading to both immediate and long-term health issues.
+For those who hope to have children, you should know that your body burden of heavy metals can effect your future children.

 Short-Term Effects of Heavy Metal Exposure

-Acute exposure to heavy metals through contaminated salt can result in various immediate health effects.
-Common symptoms include abdominal pain, nausea, vomiting, diarrhea, and a general feeling of weakness.
+The Cleveland Clinic reports that common symptoms include abdominal pain, nausea, vomiting, diarrhea, and a general feeling of weakness.
 Some individuals may also experience chills or a low body temperature, as well as a scratchy sensation in the throat.
 Neurological symptoms such as numbness or a prickly feeling in the hands and feet can also occur.
-These symptoms arise because heavy metals interfere with cellular functions, disrupting essential biological processes.
-Cleveland Clinic

 Short-Term Health Effects include: